 d.The Subscriber's Control Panel is programmed for a specific Communicator Format and its related Panel Zones to properly report various events, alarms, and supervisory signals, based on the specific needs of that Subscriber.

-❑This CSID Zones Form provides the means to identify Exceptions to the standard predefined Panel Zones for the Communicator Format programmed into the Control Panel installed at the Subscriber's Premises.
+❑The CSID Zones Form provides the means to identify Exceptions to the standard, predefined Panel Zones for each Communicator Format programmed into the Control Panel that is installed at the Subscriber's Premises.

 •A Little Review:

-✓Communicator Formats are entered to identify the transmission formats of the Communicators your Company is installing (most are predefined).
+✓Communicator Formats are provided to identify the transmission formats of the Communicators your Company is installing (most of these are predefined).

 ✓When the Subscriber's Central Station Data is entered within the Edit View of the Subscribers Form, the CSIDs reported by their Alarm System are identified in the Subscriber Panel(s) section of the Edit View's Monitoring Tab.

-✓The default Panel Zones (for the Selected Communicator Format that was installed in the Subscriber's Alarm System) may not match the actual purpose, description, and/or notification rules of the Alarm Signals that will be sent by this specific Subscriber.
+✓The default Panel Zones (for the Selected Communicator Format that was installed in the Subscriber's Alarm System) may not completely match the actual purpose, description, and/or notification rules of the Alarm Signals that could be sent by this specific Subscriber.